How To Install Synology Surveillance Station

 The General settings page lets you set the stream that the camera will use when you are live viewing the camera from a

-browser and on the mobile app (the video source will default to “from surveillance station”, you can change this to from the camera but you will have to port forward the camera first), also on this page you can set up advanced settings to have the stream settings change when motion or events are detected.
+browser and on the (the video source will default to “from surveillance station”, you can change this to from the camera but you will have to port forward the camera first), also on this page you can set up advanced settings to have the stream settings change when motion or events are detected.

 .